rayxuan2000/GPT-and-LLM/README.md

  5. <img src="picture/5.jpg" alt="Baby GPT" width="300">

 ## Notes
-- LayerNorm and BatchNorm: Horizontal and Vertical difference, to put it simply

 - Use one single character as token unit, which can be modified in other form.
 - Generate mapping table from token to index and vice versa.
 - We are concerned about text generation here, which means given some texts what would be the next token (character)?
 So the input to the GPT is some text and the output will be the next character.
 For example, given a sentence like "Your name is GPT-3",